ravendb/ravendb-python-embedded/README.md

 Construct options with `ServerOptions()`.
 The misleading `ServerOptions.INSTANCE()` constructor alias is deprecated and will be removed in a future release.

-- `data_directory`: where database data is stored; defaults to `./RavenDB` in the application's current working directory.
+- `data_directory`: where database data is stored; retains the existing `<package-directory>/RavenDB` default.
+Set it explicitly for applications that need a writable or application-owned location.
 - `logs_path`: where RavenDB writes its logs; defaults to `<data_directory>/Logs` and follows a changed `data_directory` until you set `logs_path` explicitly.
-- `accept_eula`: must be set to `True` explicitly after reviewing the RavenDB EULA.
+- `accept_eula`: controls the RavenDB EULA command-line setting and defaults to `True`.
 - `server_url`: address to bind; the default uses localhost and a free port.
 - `dot_net_path`: path to `dotnet` for bundled mode when it is not on `PATH`.
 - `command_line_args`: additional
   [RavenDB server arguments](https://ravendb.net/docs/article-page/latest/csharp/server/configuration/command-line-arguments).
-- `framework_version`: defaults to `auto`, which reads the server runtime configuration and selects a compatible installed .NET patch.
-Set an exact version for advanced setups, or `None`/`""` to use the dotnet host's normal roll-forward behavior.
+- `framework_version`: defaults to `""`, preserving the dotnet host's normal runtime selection and roll-forward behavior.
+Set it to `auto` to read the server runtime configuration and select a compatible installed patch, or set an exact version for advanced setups.
 - `graceful_shutdown_timeout`: how long to wait before terminating the child process.
 - `process_kill_timeout`: how long to wait for the process after terminating or killing it.
 - `max_server_startup_time_duration`: maximum server startup time.